The Family Man (Indian TV series): Season 1

-Filming for Season 1, took place on 13 June 2018, within the start of the announcement.
-Most of the portions were filmed across Mumbai, with some sequences were filmed at Ladakh, Delhi, Jammu and Kashmir and Kerala.
-In August 2018, Raj and Krishna stated in an interview, that a huge chunk is built in Kashmir, for which they interacted with the people in localities, exploring the livelihood of the people and their perspectives of their world they live in.
-The Kashmir sequences were shot first, during early 2018.
+Filming for Season 1 took place on 13 June 2018 when it was announced.
+Most of the portions were filmed in Mumbai, with some sequences filmed at Ladakh, Delhi, Jammu and Kashmir and Kerala.
+In August 2018, Raj and Krishna said in an interview a huge chunk is built in Kashmir, for which they interacted with the people in localities, exploring the livelihood of the people and their perspectives of their world they live in.
+The Kashmir sequences were shot first during early 2018.

-A scene featuring at the Ballad Estate (in the district of South Mumbai), was shot in a single take, with a span of 7–11 minutes.
-Raj and DK stated that the camera is inside the car for half the action sequence.
+A scene at the Ballad Estate in South Mumbai was shot in a single take, with a span of 7–11 minutes.
+Raj and DK stated the camera is inside the car for half the action sequence.
 In order to resemble the sets of Balochistan, as the team was denied permission to shoot in the country, a huge set was built in Ladakh to resemble Balochistan.
 Another sequence was shot in a live hospital located in Mumbai which spanned around 13 minutes.
 In an interview with Film Companion, the makers stated "The location was expensive and we got it only for 2 nights.
 We had to come up with the entire sequence and rehearse and stage everything on the first night and the next night we had to light everything and shoot.
 I am really proud of the team because you don't really pull off stuff like this in one day."
 The shooting was completed in May 2019.

 Season 2

 On 28 November 2019, Raj and D. K. announced for a second season of the series, followed by the commencement of the shooting.
-Filming of the first schedule which took place across Mumbai, was wrapped up on 2 March 2020, before the COVID-19 pandemic lockdown in India.
+Filming of the first schedule, which took place across Mumbai, was wrapped up on 2 March 2020, before the COVID-19 pandemic lockdown in India.
 Filming resumed in July 2020, adhering to the safety guidelines imposed by the government, in order to curb COVID-19 spread.
 Samantha started dubbing for her portions on 28 August 2020, whereas Manoj Bajpayee started dubbing on 14 September.
-On 25 September 2020, the makers announced that the principal shoot has been wrapped, followed by the completion of the production works on 16 October.
-The second season focused on the Tamil Eelam struggle in Sri Lanka, led by the late LTTE leader Captain Prabhakaran.
-Although there were protests against the portrayal of LTTE, the series was broadcast without further issues.
+On 25 September 2020, the makers announced that the principal shoot has been wrapped, followed by the completion of post-production on 16 October.
+The second season focused on the Tamil Eelam struggle in Sri Lanka led by late LTTE leader Captain Prabhakaran.
+Although there were protests against the portrayal of the LTTE, the series was broadcast without further issues.